 5. Develop a relationship with a coach

 Notice I said relationship?
 Too many people in WCS run around taking random lessons from random coaches.
 While each coach has something to offer I think this process is flawed.
 I don’t have time to fully cover my thoughts on the subject but does Tiger Woods take lesson from different golf coaches ever week?
 Right!
 Find a coach that you can develop a long standing relationship with and it will pay off in spades.
+Learn the key to finding a good coach.

 6. Develop a work ethic